alexeyput/andr-devops/homework6/readme.md

 - AWS CLI installed with the AWS Cloud access configured.

 ## Usage
-Use either AWS Cloudformation Console to create an infrastructure or a bash script
+Use either AWS Cloudformation Console to create an infrastructure or a bash script.
+##### Script usage:
+- To create infrastructure:
 ```
   deploy.sh <cloudformation-template.yaml> <stack_name> <environment>
 ```